 Why Do Awards Shows Have a Red Carpet?

-For the world premiere of the action-adventure film Robin Hood on October 18, 1922, Egyptian Theater owner Sid Grauman decided he would embellish the spectacle of seeing stars like Douglas Fairbanks arrive by having them walk on a red carpet.
-Grauman had workers unfurl the carpet outside the theater on Hollywood Boulevard in Los Angeles.
+For the world premiere of the action-adventure film Robin Hood on October 18, 1922, Sid Grauman—owner of Los Angeles's Egyptian Theatre—decided he would embellish the spectacle of seeing stars like Douglas Fairbanks arrive by having them walk on a red carpet.
+Grauman had workers unfurl the carpet outside the theater on Hollywood Boulevard.
 It wasn’t just the first time a premiere had used such an adornment—it was the first movie premiere, period.

 Grauman probably didn’t realize it at the time, but his selection of color would be imitated at other premieres before being adopted by the Academy of Motion Picture Arts and Sciences in 1961.
 At that year’s Oscars ceremony, attendees walked a red carpet to arrive at the auditorium, a parade of glamour and social status that might be the closest thing the United States has to a royal class.
 When the arrivals started airing on television in 1964—and the carpet’s color was telecast for the first time for those owning a color set in 1966—red carpets and Hollywood became intertwined.